-First opening in 2015 in Wicker Park, Michelin-star chef Shin Thompson expands his quick-serve, Tokyo-style ramen restaurant with three openings before 2017—including one in Revival Food Hall, giving downtown Chicago its very first homemade noodle ramen shop.
-As with his other locations, Chef Thompson creates the noodles in-house daily at the Wicker Park and Logan Square locations, using a special machine imported from Japan, and at Revival, he’ll feature them in four different types of ramen, including Vegetable Ramen, Shoyu Ramen, Miso Ramen and the shop’s namesake Furious Ramen (a spicy miso based bowl).
-Guests can add additional toppings such as marinated mushrooms, beef brisket, roasted garlic and more.
-Other dishes include Rice Bowls, house-made gyoza, Japanese spring rolls and takoyaki.
-The beverage menu has options like Kirin, Asahi, and Orion, Rekio Sake and Mexican Coca-Cola.
-The new location will also be the first Furious Spoon to offer microwavable, eco-friendly to-go containers, making it easy for Loop diners to take food back to their desk or bring home at the end of the day.
+Furious Spoon first opened in 2015 in Wicker Park and quickly expanded to five locations by 2017 – including one in Revival Food Hall, giving Chicago its very first homemade noodle ramen shop.
+Using an imported Japanese noodle machine, Furious Spoon makes all noodles in-house at their Wicker Park and Logan Square locations.
+Guests can enjoy slurping these noodles in four bowls at Revival Food Hall, the Vegetable Ramen, Shoyu Ramen, Chicken Shio and the shop’s namesake Furious Ramen.
+Guests can add additional toppings such as marinated mushrooms, roasted garlic, corn and more.
+The Revival Food Hall location is the first Furious Spoon to offer microwavable, eco-friendly to-go containers, making it easy for Loop diners to take food back to their desk or bring home at the end of the day.

 Furious Spoon at Revival

-Furious Spoon’s Revival Food Hall menu, created by Chef Thompson, will feature four different types of ramen including Vegetable Ramen, Shoyu Ramen, Miso Ramen and the shop’s namesake Furious Ramen (a spicy miso based bowl).
-Each dish’s ramen noodles will be made in-house daily with a noodle machine imported from Japan from both their Wicker Park location (1571 N. Milwaukee Ave.) and impending Logan Square location (2410 N. Milwaukee Ave.)
-Guests can opt for a variety of additional toppings encompassing bean sprouts, marinated mushrooms, roasted garlic, bamboo, beef brisket and more.
+Furious Spoon’s Revival Food Hall menu, created by Chef Thompson, features the shop’s staple ramen bowls, which are Vegetable Ramen, Shoyu Ramen, Chicken Shio and the shop’s namesake Furious Ramen.
+Each dish’s ramen noodles are made in-house daily at both their Wicker Park location (1571 N. Milwaukee Ave.) and Logan Square location (2410 N. Milwaukee Ave.) with a noodle machine imported from Japan.
+Guests can opt for a variety of additional toppings encompassing bean sprouts, marinated mushrooms, roasted garlic and more.